Building a Better Elephant

 - is aware of me and my tendencies.
 Better Elephants can change to give me what I need when I need it;

-- helps me and my co-co-pachyderm explorers understand the limits of our view in relation to the whole.
+- helps me and my co-pachyderm explorers understand the limits of our view in relation to the whole.
 Better elephants suggest a view for us that will be useful and expand our vision.
-Make this change and flex to make us change and flex;
+They change and flex to make us change and flex;

 - offers counter-elephant examples to challenge biases;